willbuck/midwestjs-2015-protractor/protractor-slides/slides/outline.md

 	- Dare yourself to learn and share what you find with the community
 - Short prezz demonstrating merits (http://ramonvictor.github.io/protractor/slides/)
 	- What it can do
 	- Why do it
-	- Who uses it
+	- Rather than talk a lot, would rather demo so... on to the code!

 - Demo a non-angular site (MidwestJS?)
 	- Measure angles between elements (maybe on different screen sizes?)